ItsMeSamey/dotenv_zig/README.md

-# dotenv_zig
+# dotenv
-Load ENV vars from `.env` file
+Load ENV vars from `.env` file.

-This library provides functions for loading environment variables from `.env` files at both compile time and runtime.
-It supports unquoting and unescaping of string values and offers flexible options for whitespace handling.
 Supports zig `0.14.0`, `0.14.1` and `0.15.1`.

+This library provides functions for loading environment variables from `.env` files at runtime.
+It supports unquoting and unescaping of string values (including substitutions like `${VAR}`), comments, multiline values, and flexible customization via `ParseOptions`.

+This library provides functions for loading and parsing environment variables from `.env` files at runtime.

 ## Installation